top of page

 About Us

-The California Conservation Corps Foundation (CCCF) is a 501 (c) (3) non-profit public benefit organization, created in 1988, whose goal is to advance the education, training, leadership development, personal growth, and career opportunities of California Conservation Corps (CCC) corpsmembers, while protecting and enhancing California's natural resources.
+The CCC Foundation (CCCF) is a 501 (c) (3) non-profit public benefit organization, created in 1988, whose goal is to advance the education, training, leadership development, personal growth, and career opportunities of California Conservation Corps (CCC) corpsmembers, while protecting and enhancing California's natural resources.

 Opportunities